nkt1546789/CCPM/README.md

 Thanks to kernel model (not kernel method), it can capture non-linear structures and parameters such as bandwidth and regularization paramter are automatically tuned by cross-validation.
 This work has not been published yet, and I'm not sure if this is so promising or not.
 I'm waiting for your feedbacks.
 Thanks for reading :)
-Note: LSPClusterer is only for 2-clusters problem.
+Note: CCPM is only for 2-clusters problem.